patricpoba/mtn-momo-api-php/README.md

 [Read more on Momo Collection](https://momodeveloper.mtn.com/docs/services/collection/operations/requesttopay-POST)

 * `collectionPrimaryKey`: Primary Key for the `Collection` product on the developer portal.
-* `collectionUserId`    : For development environment, use the sandbox credentials else use the one in on the `developer portal`.
+* `collectionUserId`    : For development environment, use the sandbox credentials else use the one on the `developer portal`.
-* `collectionApiSecret` : For development environment, use the sandbox credentials else use the one in on the `developer portal`.
+* `collectionApiSecret` : For development environment, use the sandbox credentials else use the one on the `developer portal`.

 ```php